 Amazon Prime has established itself as a significant competitor for mega VOD (video-on-demand) and streaming services.
-It rivals Netflix with top-tier original content, with fan favorites such as The Boys, Man in the High Castle, The Marvelous Mrs. Maisel, and Good Omens.
-In addition, members have access to 150 third-party channels, resembling traditional cable TV but with more perks.
+It rivals Netflix with top-tier original content and fan favorites such as The Boys, Man in the High Castle, The Marvelous Mrs. Maisel, and The Grand Tour.

 Twitch, a live-streaming service originally popular for gaming content, doesn’t need viewers to log in, but it does roll ads.

 Amazon and IMDb host a growing collection of popular content.
 A recent Lionsgate deal added Mad Men to the platform.
 Other notable TV series include Chicago Fire, Desperate Housewives, Friday Night Lights, Lost, Malcolm in the Middle, and Schitt’s Creek.

 Amazon Prime members pay for the platform, while IMDb TV members and Twitch users watch ads in exchange for content.

-The answer is pretty simple actually.
+The answer is pretty simple, actually.

-That isn’t to say that the added platform is entirely to blame.
+That isn’t to say that the added platforms are entirely to blame.

 The pre-show ads promote either Amazon Prime itself or Amazon Prime original content.
 If you’re a frequent binge-watcher, likely, you’ve also noticed the ads between shows.

 Additionally, banner ads or OTT are typical.
 Although, banner ads are often quickly dismissed with a click.

 How Common are Ads on Amazon Prime Video?